Insight • Leadership · Mission · Decision Making

 Leaders make decisions under pressure, with incomplete information, and real consequences.
 Without a clear mission, decisions get driven by urgency, politics, or momentum.

-A mission statement doesn't remove doubt.
+It does not remove doubt.
 It gives you a way to move through doubt with intention.
+That is where leadership becomes steady instead of reactive.

 How this insight supports different learners